 IARPA's mission is to promote high-risk, high-payoff research that has the potential to enhance the performance of IC activities.
-IARPA’s use of a challenge to stimulate breakthroughs in science and technology also supports the White House’s Strategy for American Innovation, as well as government transparency and efficiency.
+IARPA conducts prize challenges to invite the broader research community of industry and academia world-wide to participate in a convenient, efficient, and non-contractual competition to stimulate breakthroughs in science and technology.

 Can you passively characterize the ionosphere with selected digitized radio-frequency (RF) spectrum recordings containing active sounders?
 The PINS Challenge presents an opportunity for individuals and teams to earn prizes by developing algorithms that characterize and model the effects of ionospheric variations on high frequency emissions.

 We’re on a mission to improve the accuracy and timeliness of geopolitical forecasts by advancing the science of forecasting.
 Are you up to the challenge?
 The second Geopolitical Forecasting Challenge (GF Challenge 2) presents Solvers with questions ranging from political elections to disease outbreaks to macro-economic indicators and asks for innovative, programmatic solutions that can include any combination of human forecasts and their own data sources and models into accurate, timely forecasts.
 This is your chance to test and showcase your forecasting methods and prove yourself against other state-of-the-art methods.
 GF Challenge 2 offers Solvers the opportunity to advance your research, contribute to global security and humanitarian activities, and enhance the science of forecasting, as part of a collaborative community.
 And did we mention that up to $250,000 in prizes will be awarded?